Tsurei/GitWikiGroup2/docs/Circle Of Hell/Circle Of Hell.md

 ---
 layout: default
-title: Game Of Life
+title: Circle of Hell
 has_children: true
 nav_order: 3
 ---

-# Game Of Life
+# Circle of Hell